-- Check if the CAT5e/CAT6 cable provides a solid connection (no cable faults).
+- Check that the CAT5e/CAT6 cable makes a good connection (no breaks).

-- Check if the RJ-45 has been connected according to the EIA/TIA T568B standard.
+- Check that the RJ-45 is connected according to the EIA/TIA T568B standard.

-- Ensure that the maximum cable length is not exceeded.
+- Make sure that the maximum cable length is not exceeded.

-- Install your system as far away from any RF sources (wireless devices) as possible.
+- Install your system as little as possible near RF sources (wireless equipment).

-- Set a low resolution on your HDMI source.
-The CAT5e/6 cable used probably cannot deal with the higher resolution bandwidth.
+- Set a lower resolution on your HDMI source, the CAT5e/6 cable used may not be able to handle the bandwidth of higher resolutions.

-- Both the HDMI source as well as the HD screen must support the same 3D formats.
+- Check that the HDMI source is set to display 3D and/or that it is set to auto.
+Both the HDMI source and your HD screen must support the same 3D formats.

-- Check whether the proper 3D picture is reproduced by directly connecting the HDMI source to the screen with an HDMI cable.
+- Check whether 3D is displayed correctly by connecting the HDMI source directly to the HD screen with an HDMI cable.